 - Increased shipping costs are causing massive supply chain challenges for NZ businesses.
-Such increases makes exporting and importing activity completely uneconomic. https://www-bbc-co-uk.cdn.ampproject.org/c/s/www.bbc.co.uk/news/amp/business-55740063.
+Such increases make exporting and importing activities completely uneconomic.
 Exactly the same issues and pressures as reported for New Zealand firms.

-- Businesses continue to promote flexibility and working from home with Unilever NZ leading the charge in this area by trialing the four-day working week for the next 12 months https://www.unilever.com.au/news/press-releases/2020/unilever-nz-to-trial-four-day-work-week-at-full-pay.html
+- Businesses continue to promote flexibility and working from home with Unilever NZ leading the charge in this area by trialling the four-day working week for the next 12 months

 - Recruitment freezes and recruitment bans have reduced

-- We are seeing an increase in the number of Kiwi FMCG candidates based offshore (particularly the UK) looking to come home but unfortunately this volume isn't enough to keep up with the skill shortage in the industry
+- We are seeing an increase in the number of Kiwi FMCG candidates based offshore (particularly in the UK) looking to come home but unfortunately, this volume isn't enough to keep up with the skill shortage in the industry

 - Most services industries bounced back strongly in 2020 with only the travel sector continuing to face ongoing challenges.
 Industries like ICT, building & construction and transport & logistics showed the highest growth in terms of job ad numbers in Q4

-- The large professional services sector (of which one segment is marketing and communications) shows a decline of 14% YOY in terms of number of job ads showing an overall delay recruiting these types of roles given current market conditions https://www.seek.co.nz/about/news/seek-nz-q42020
+- The large professional services sector (of which one segment is marketing and communications) shows a decline of 14% YOY in terms of the number of job ads showing an overall delay in recruiting these types of roles given current market conditions.

 - We are seeing an increase in business development and sales manager positions in the sales area.
 Account management roles tend to have a stronger hunter requirement to them as well, as businesses look for growth in what is a competitive market